 Anterior interosseous nerve syndrome or Kiloh-Nevin syndrome is neuropathy of the anterior interosseous nerve, a motor branch of the median nerve, that results in pain in the forearm and a characteristic weakness of the thumb and index finger.

-Though most of the cases of anterior interosseous nerve syndrome are due to a transient neuritis, similar to Pasonage Turner syndrome.
-Compression or trauma of the nerve can be cause of the symptoms.
+Though most of the cases of anterior interosseous nerve syndrome are due to a transient neuritis, similar to Parsonage-Turner syndrome.
+Compression or trauma of the nerve can be a cause of the symptoms.

 AIN syndrome is now regarded as a neuritis (inflammation of the nerve) in most cases; this is similar to Parsonage-Turner syndrome.

-Cause of the condition is not known but thought to be immune mediated response.
+Cause of the condition is not known but thought to be an immune-mediated response.

-Then it lies on the anterior surface of the interosseous membrane traveling with the anterior interoseous artery
+Then it lies on the anterior surface of the interosseous membrane traveling with the anterior interosseous artery

 Terminal branches innervate the joint capsule and the intercarpal, radiocarpal and distal radioulnar joints.